JakeCarbone/UCL-coding-tutorial/presentation.md

 * Python is server-side language, meaning you download it and run it on your computer.

 * Due to it's ease of use, Python is often used to control other programming tools written in other languages.
-In this sense Python is sometimes described as a glue that holds more complex applications together.
+In this sense Python is sometimes described as a glue that holds complex applications together.

 ---
 ## Python Uses